- B2B digital payments process instantly, reduce transaction fees, provide increased security, improve cash flow, and enhance the customer experience.

 - With multiple secure payment options on the market, more millennials and boomers are driving the shift to digital payments than GenZ who were early adopters of digital commerce.

-Few SMBs considered integrating digital payments in their solutions before 2019.
-But an SMB that doesn’t offer its customers the option and convenience of digital payments in 2021 is definitely up a creek without a paddle.
+Fact be spoken – An SMB that doesn’t offer its customers the option and convenience of digital payments in 2023 is definitely up a creek without a paddle.

 In many countries, customers do not want to deal with businesses that don’t offer contactless payment options.
 Visa’s recent Back to Business study reveals that nearly sixty-five percent of small business customers want to continue using contactless payments even after the pandemic is over.

 Agile small businesses have adopted new ways of doing business not only in the front office through digital commerce, but also in the back office with automated solutions for account payables and account receivables.
 As these businesses have experienced, and many more continue to recognize, digital payments and digitization of payment processes are not only good for business but increasingly crucial to stay in business, especially with customer-friendly regulations such as PSD2 coming into force.